Franz Xaver Kefer: Educator and administrator

 In October 1790, Kefer was employed as a supervisor and demonstrator of grammar, then arithmetic and penmanship at the Kurfürstlichen Militärakademie (Electoral Military Academy), which had been founded shortly before through Bavarian army reforms initiated by Benjamin Thompson in 1788; soon after he was appointed professor at the academy.

 Initially without any financial support, but with electoral approval, Kefer founded a school on 18 August 1793 to train male trainees and journeymen in writing, reading and arithmetic in their free time alongside their professional work.
 It was housed in a room of Kefer's flat in what is now Sendlinger Strasse in Munich.
 Because of excessive demand, Kefer had to move to a larger flat, where two rooms were already used for the school, as early as January 1794.
 An assistant was also hired to teach at Kefer's expense.
 Lessons were held hourly in different classes.
 Two years after the school was founded, the first public final examination took place.
 Like all later events, it took place in Munich's old Town Hall in the presence of the electoral and municipal school commission.
 Kefer's school was merged in 1798 with the Holiday Drawing School, which his friend Hermann Mitterer had founded, to form the central Holiday School Munich.
 The institute received students from Germany and abroad.
 Its organizational and didactic concepts and reform models were essential precursors to today's vocational training.

 In 1800, Kefer became a school inspector for other educational institutions, but continued to work intermittently as a teacher at the holiday school.
 School attendance was compulsory by law.
 Kefer's schools, since 1798, became post-secondary tertiary for apprentices who could not by then be released without a school leaving certificate.
 Through this the training monopoly of guilds was broken, and from then on training was supervised and standardized and by the state.
 Kefer's proposals for apprenticeship training were actively supported by king Maximilian I Joseph of Bavaria.
 In 1803, the public journeyman's examination was introduced by law in Bavaria.

-In 1801, at Kefer's instigation, the Sonntags- und Ferienschule für Frauen (Female Sunday and Holiday School) was introduced to compliment the Male Sunday and Holiday School, this to enable "citizen's daughters and female servants" to receive further education.
+In 1801, at Kefer's instigation, the Sonntags- und Ferienschule für Frauen (Female Sunday and Holiday School) was introduced to complement the Male Sunday and Holiday School, this to enable "citizen's daughters and female servants" to receive further education.
 In addition to reading, writing, arithmetic and Christian teaching, gender-specific housewife virtues were taught.
 The school gave education in practical skills to promote "domestic happiness".
 Unlike elementary schools, teachers were exclusively female.

 Shortly before his death, for his services to education, he became the Churfürstlicher und städtischer deutscher Schulinspektor (Electoral and Municipal German School Inspector).
 Kefer created a Naturalienkabinett (Natural History Cabinet) for his schools to present types of wood and minerals for teaching purposes.
 He was also an author of schoolbooks.